HeshanKarunaratne/notes/README.md

     - Springboot starter solves the auto dependency resolution in a spring boot application
     - Springboot resolves transitive dependencies internally

     3 .
-What are the major starter dependencies of springboot application?
+What are the major starter dependencies of spring boot application?
     - spring-boot-starter-parent: Provides default configurations for our application and a complete dependency tree to quickly build our springboot project
     - spring-boot-starter-web: Uses Spring MVC, REST, tomcat as a default embedded server, and pulls in all dependencies related to web development
     - spring-boot-starter-security: Automatically secures all HTTP endpoints with basic authentication